LathDevers/cupertino_sidebar/README.md

 );
 ```

-The CupertinoSidebar also supports expandable sections to group the destinations.
+CupertinoSidebar also supports expandable sections, allowing you to group destinations.

 ```dart
 ...